johnkramorbhz/Scripts/deployment/README.md

 ## Supported distros

-Ubuntu 18.04 & 20.04
+Ubuntu 18.04 & 20.04 for client deployment.
+CentOS 8 for server deployment.

-Ubuntu 20.04 is in beta support as of now.
+CentOS 8 is in beta support as of now.
+CentOS 8 is a SERVER deployment script.

-CentOS/RHEL 8 support will be added in the future.

 ## How to run this script
 Intel and AMD Display Adapter `wget -O entry.sh https://github.com/johnkramorbhz/Scripts/raw/master/deployment/entry.sh && chmod u+x entry.sh && sudo ./entry.sh`